-Titles of books, journals, and series are to be underscored or italicized; titles of articles must be enclosed j. double quotes.
+Titles of books, journals, and series are to be in bold face; titles of articles must be enclosed in double quotes.
 For punctuation and capitalization, see examples below.
 Use caps to begin all operative words in a title only for titles of journals and titles of series (not for titles of books and titles of articles).
 If you wish to add a series title, place it at the end of the entry, enclosed in brackets.